wo3kie/cxxDojo/README.md

 From [cppreference](http://en.cppreference.com/w/cpp/algorithm/rotate) std::rotate performs a left rotation on a range of elements.

-**const_expr.cpp**
-Can you calculate trigonometric functions like 'sin', 'cos'... during a compilation time?

 **void_t.cpp**
 What is a void_t and how it can be useful?